h4wl/l5r/input/air-spells.md

 When the spell is cast, the shugenja beseeches the ancestral spirits of Yomi to send aid.
 If the Spell Casting Roll succeeds, a shiryo - a spirit from Yomi - will arrive on the scene in five Rounds.
 Once it arrives, the spirit reclaims its mortal form, but its spiritual nature is easily sensed from the celestial glow which surrounds it.
 It will offer whatever aid it can to the caster, whether that be advice, knowledge, or combat, but it will not do anything dishonorable.
 Mechanically, a typical shiryo will have the creature trait of Spirit, and will possess a Rank of 3 in all of its Rings and Traits and a Rank of 4 in any useful Skills.

 Once the spell's duration expires, the shiryo immediately returns to Yomi.
-It also leaves for Yomi if its physical body is destroyed (e.g. it is reduced to zero wounds).<br>
+It also leaves for Yomi if its physical body is destroyed (e.g. it is reduced to zero wounds).

 Although this spell normally calls a &quot;generic&quot; shiryo, the GM may opt to allow the shugenja to summon a specific named ancestral spirit with additional Raises.
 The GM may also choose to have a more powerful or famous shiryo answer the spell if the specific circumstances seem to warrant it.
 More powerful Shiryo will possess a School as appropriate for their ancestral clan, typically with a School Rank between 3 and 5.

 ### Draw Back the Shadow [CR]